On the $A_{\alpha}$-spectra of graphs: The smallest eigenvalue of

-\begin{corollary} Let $G$ be a graph with $k$ isolated vertices and $l$ isolated edges.
-Then $G$ contains $0$ as an $A_{\alpha}$-spectra with multiplicity $k$ and $2\alpha-1$ as an $A_{\alpha}$-spectra with multiplicity $l$. \end{corollary}

-It is interesting to find out which connected graph with order $n$ minimizes the least eigenvalue of $A_{\alpha}(G)$ when $1/2<\alpha<1$.
-Then we pose the following conjecture. \begin{conjecture} Let $G$ be a connected graph on $n$ vertices with $\frac{1}{2}<\alpha<1$.
-Then
+The smallest $A_{\alpha}$-eigenvalue was also studied in \cite{VN1}.
+In particular, the author presented the following problem: when $\alpha\in (0,1/2)$, determine how small the least $A_{\alpha}$-eigenvalue can be for a graph of given order (see \cite{VN1} Problem 30).
+When $1/2<\alpha<1$, it is interesting to find out which connected graph with order $n$ minimizes the smallest eigenvalue of $A_{\alpha}(G)$.
+Based on our numerical experiments, we propose the following conjecture. \begin{conjecture} Let $G$ be a connected graph of order $n$.
+If $\frac{1}{2}<\alpha<1$, then

 the equality holds if and only if $G\cong K_{1,n-1}$. \end{conjecture}